Skip to content

 Bankruptcy

-Applying for bankruptcy can have serious long-term consequences and may affect your ability to borrow money in the future.
-It is important to get advice from a qualified financial counsellor or bankruptcy lawyer.
-They will explore whether you have any other options and explain what it means to be bankrupt.
+Bankruptcy can have serious long-term consequences and may make it harder to borrow money in the future.
+Before applying, it is important to get advice from a qualified financial counsellor or bankruptcy lawyer.
+They will look at whether you have any other options, and will explain what bankruptcy will mean for you.
+For more information on bankruptcy, visit the Australian Financial Security Authority (AFSA) or call 1300 364 785.

 What happens if I become bankrupt?

-Bankruptcy generally lasts for three years.
-When you become bankrupt a trustee is appointed to control most of your financial affairs.
-The trustee informs creditors of your bankruptcy and they will have to deal with your trustee instead of you to have their debts repaid.
+Bankruptcy generally lasts for 3 years.
+When you become bankrupt, a trustee is appointed to control most of your financial affairs.
+The trustee tells creditors of your bankruptcy and your creditors will deal with your trustee instead of you to have their debts repaid.

 Cancer and Your Finances